kushaldas/summertraining/docs/opsec.rst

 LUKS <https://kushaldas.in/posts/encrypting-drives-with-luks.html>`_ has all the details you need to know to encrypt or decrypt any USB device.

+Once again this is tied to your threat model, if you share or copy any kind of sensitive documents (or example personal photos, or bank documents, or vital other documents), having them in an encrypted device will help in case the drive gets lost, or stolen.

 Do not download and install random software from internet
 ----------------------------------------------------------